yagruda/yagruda/README.md

 ---

 ### Engineering Mindset
-Think in invariants and edge cases · Measure before optimizing · Prefer simplicity over cleverness · Write code that is auditable and predictable under stress · Treat correctness as a baseline expectation, not a goal
+Think in invariants and edge cases · Measure before optimizing · Prefer simplicity over cleverness · Write code that is auditable and predictable under stress

 ---

 ### Current Growth Areas
-Distributed systems and consistency models · Concurrency and synchronization primitives · Networked services and protocol-level understanding · Profiling and latency reduction strategies · Cloud-native service patterns
+Distributed systems and consistency models · Concurrency and synchronization primitives

 <!--
 **yagruda/yagruda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.